-Prereq.: CHEM 163 and CHEM 164 or CHEM 122.
+Prereq.: CHEM 163 and CHEM 164 (formerly combined as CHEM 122).
 The syntheses, reactions, and nomenclature of the principal classes of aliphatic and aromatic carbon compounds will be introduced.
 The topics of stereochemistry and conformational analysis are also considered.
-Three hours of lecture per week.
+Three hours of lecture per w eek.